 Our 2024 Strategic Plan is the culmination of a deliberative process in which we have reflected, assessed, debated, adjusted, and planned for better answers to those questions.
+Our strategic planning process is aligned with District Strategic Planning Policy 1101, and is detailed in this document.
 Our course of action is described here, as is our framework for monitoring progress and managing change.
 When carried out with fidelity, and with support from our community, our plan will help us deliver a brighter future to our most cherished asset: our children.